 Group of side cells in courtyard

-This han is located on the Afyon-Akşehir Road, about 67 km east of Çay in the town of Sultandağı.
+The Sahipata Han is located on the Afyon-Akşehir Road, about 67 km east of Çay right in the center of the town of Sultandağı.

-The inscription of the hall door reads: "Built in the time of Izzeddin al-Dunya, son of Kay Khosrau, son of Keykobad, by his humble slave Ali ibn Husain".
+It was built in the time of Izzeddin Al Dunya, the son of Keyhüsrev, the son of Alaeddin Keykubad, his humble slave Ali ibn Husain.

 There is another inscription over the courtyard door which states the same information, but qualifies Sahip Ata as "His humble slave who has sinned".